leedanny112358/eggboard/README.md

 ### 'npm run dev'

 Afterwards, open [http://localhost:3000](http://localhost:3000) to view eggboard in the browser.
-The backend MySQL databse resides on the cloud via heroku.
+The backend MySQL database resides on the cloud via heroku.